 - Cancer of the cervix requires different treatment than cancer that begins in other parts of the uterus.

 - Treatment options for cervical cancer include

-- Two vaccines, Gardasil and Cervarix, are available to prevent HPV infection.
+- Two vaccines, Gardasil and Cervarix are vaccines that are available to prevent HPV infection.

-- The prognosis of cervical cancer depends upon the stage and type of cervical cancer and the tumor size.
+- The prognosis of cervical cancer depends upon the stage and type of cervical cancer as well as the tumor size.